 Indulge in espresso, berry smoothies, sandwiches and Umpqua Dairy ice cream at the Outpost Café.

 ECEC is open to visitors from Memorial Day to Labor Day.
 It’s located half-way along the 66-mile Umpqua River Scenic Byway and has easy-access parking for autos, RVs, trailers and motorcycles.
-It’s also bicycle-friendly with public restrooms, basic tools, and bicycle racks.
+Accessible for limited mobility and bicycle-friendly with public restrooms, Wi-Fi, basic tools, and bicycle racks.

 What’s around here?
 Location & Nearby Things to See & Do

 These maps and directions are for planning purposes only.
 You may find that construction projects, traffic, or other events may cause road conditions to differ from the map results.
 For travel options, weather and road conditions, visit tripcheck.com, call 511 (in Oregon only), 800.977.6368 or 503.588.2941.